ArmandasRokas/IntroductionToStatisticsAtDTU/docs/chapter_2.md

 $$

-- That means by Theorem 2.43 :
+- We can use theorem 2.43, because the value of the standardized normal random variable at 0.005 quantile should be equal to the transformed distance variable:

 $$
 z_{0.005} = \frac{90-100}{\sqrt{9+\sigma^2_{beam}}}
 $$

-- Or:
+- And the same at 0.995 quantile:

 $$
 z_{0.995} = \frac{110-100}{\sqrt{9+\sigma^2_{beam}}}
 $$

-- We choose the second in order to find a standard deviation of the distance
+- We choose the second equation in order to find a standard deviation of the distance

 $$
 z_{0.995}= 2.575829 \\